-With so many environmentally-conscious sportswear companies popping up on the market, these eco-friendly activewear brands make it easy, affordable, and cool to shop sustainably without compromising style.
-The best part?
-They are sure to stand up to your sweatiest workouts!
-Peep the 6 looks below from our fave eco-friendly activewear brands.
+With so many environmentally-conscious athleisure companies popping up on the market, these eco-friendly activewear brands make it easy, affordable, and cool to shop sustainably without compromising style.
+Scroll to find 10 brands that care as much about the Earth as they do about style.

-My favorite bra brand just launched their new Eco-Active line, including leggings, sports bras, and bike shorts all made from 75 percent recycled polyester.
+This fan-favorite bra line expanded with eco-friendly activewear, lounge, and swim staples, all made from 75 percent recycled polyester.
+Need some ideas?
 The Active Racerback Bra ($35) holds everything in place and is officially a staple in my permanent workout-wear collection.
 Paired with the matching Biker Shorts ($55), and you’ll feel as good as you look.

 With tops, shorts, and leggings all made from recycled polyester and nylon, Yoga Democracy uses a low-energy, zero-water process, non-toxic dyes, and donates 10 percent of sales to a variety of environmental causes.
 The sweat-wicking, totally tubular-looking, sun-protecting Groovy Girl Printed Bell Bottoms ($90) speak for themselves, don’t they?